 Best practice is to not sign or tick any box to the effect that it is in good condition unless you have examined it and can see that it is.
 If you can’t remove all the packaging it’s best to leave any such box unticked.

 If there is a box to tick or a notice next to the signature stating the appliance was received in good condition then you might cross out any “received in good condition” phrase, or write something like, “not checked”.

-In reality, the sale of goods act allows us a “reasonable time” to examine new goods and we have a contract with them to deliver it in proper condition as expected for a new appliance.
-If we are presented with a fully packaged appliance and a man with a form to sign this is clearly not a reasonable amount of time to examine them.
+In reality, the consumer rights act allows us a “reasonable time” to examine new goods, and we have a contract with them to deliver it in proper condition as expected for a new appliance.
+If we are presented with a fully packaged appliance, and a man pressuring us with a form to sign – this is clearly not a reasonable amount of time to examine them.

 What if you signed or ticked a box confirming received in good condition?

-If a signature did indicate the appliance was undamaged it isn’t ideal, it gives them an opportunity to argue about it but they shouldn’t be able to dismiss damage claims because of it.
+If a signature did indicate the appliance was undamaged it isn’t ideal.
+It gives them an opportunity to argue about it, but they shouldn’t be able to dismiss damage claims because of it.
 A fully packaged appliance is impossible to check for damages and delivery men are not going to wait whilst you unpacked and examined it – so any “received in good condition” declaration is arguably pointless.

 I recently had a new fridge freezer delivered.
 Prior to delivery I received a confirmation email that stated that I must inspect the appliance and if any damage was found I was to ring and report it whilst the delivery driver was still there.
 Of course, as I’m sure you could imagine the delivery driver refused to wait while I removed all the transit packaging.
 He claimed to know nothing about such a policy.
 I had to let him go and just trust that it was okay.
 Fortunately white goods are usually quite well protected during transit.
 However, I did remove the transit packaging as soon as he had gone.
 Any damage needs reporting ASAP.